tiho2/spring-boot-webflux-rest-bookmark-service/README.md

     - patch shared field in stored bookmark
     - list his bookmarks
     - list shared (public) bookmarks, where user's shared bookmarks can be excluded
+- reactive mongodb with configured back pressure is used

 ```shell
  docker run -p 27017:27017 -d mongo